syntax-punk/syntaxpunkdotcom/posts/python-venv.md

 As a Python developer, you might have come across the term 'virtual environment', especially the **venv** module.
 But what exactly is it, and why is it such a big deal?

 Imagine yourself coding a complex application that requires a range of libraries.
 However, your development environment is shared among various projects, each with its unique dependencies.
 This situation parallels working on several Python projects on the same machine.
 Each project may need different library versions.
-Without careful management, these varying requirements can lead to conflicts and compatibility issues, disrupting the smooth functioning of your applications.{.marginTop1}
+Without careful management, these varying requirements can lead to conflicts and compatibility issues, disrupting the smooth functioning of your applications.{.margin1}

-The `venv`{.codeword } module was introduced in Python 3.3.
+Python `venv`{.codeword} is for the rescue!
+It creates a virtual environment — a self-contained directory that houses all the necessary libraries and versions needed for a specific project.`venv`{.codeword } was introduced in Python 3.3.
 Therefore, the minimal Python version required to use venv is Python 3.3.
 This means that if you're using any version of Python older than 3.3, you're all set.{.marginTop1}

 {.marginHalf}

-_Navigate to the project directory and run the following command:_
+To create an environment, first, open your **terminal**, navigate to the project directory and run the following command:

 ```bash
   python3 -m venv my_venv